 The English Department offers a Certificate of Concentration in Creative Writing to students who have completed fifteen or more credits in creative writing and/or related courses.
-The concentration is open to students from any major.
+The Concentration is open to students from any major.
 It is designed to give participants a firm artistic and critical foundation in one or more creative writing genres.
-The concentration allows students to hone their writing skills closely over the course of several semesters with different members of the writing faculty.
-It is an excellent preparation for students hoping to pursue a Master of Fine Arts in writing.
-A student fulfilling requirements for the concentration will receive a letter of certification from the English Department following graduation.
+The Concentration allows students to hone their writing skills closely over the course of several semesters with different members of the writing faculty.
+It is an excellent preparation for students hoping to pursue a Master of Fine Arts in writing degree.
+A student fulfilling requirements for the Concentration will receive a letter of certification from the English Department following graduation.

-All students wishing to fulfill the requirements for a Concentration in Creative Writing must take English 1701 – Introduction to Creative Writing and a minimum of twelve credits from the following three-credit courses:
+All students wishing to fulfill the requirements for a Concentration in Creative Writing must take English 1701 and a minimum of 12 credits from the following courses:

 At least six credits of the following creative writing workshop courses: